Christophers27/Noire-Worldbuilding/Game Doc.md

 The level is divided into several areas:

 - Entrance Hall: The entrance of the university, with a large, grand staircase leading up to the second floor.
 Many doorways and hallways create a maze-like structure.
 - Dark Maze: The dark, dilapidated hallways of the university, with many locked doors and blocked paths.
 The player must find a way to unlock the doors and unblock the paths to progress.
-A light-based weapon can be found here, allowing the player to fight shadow-based enemies and unlocking dark areas.
+The Lantern can be crafted here, allowing the player to fight shadow-based enemies and unlocking dark areas.
 - Library: A large library, with many bookshelves and tables.
 A puzzle involving moving bookshelves to create a path to the next area.
 - Counselor's Office: A small, dark room, with a desk and a chair.
 Here, Nilo is presented with two terrible choices, and must learn that sometimes, they must make their own choices.
 The office and preceeding hallway is an infinite loop, and only by making their own path can they escape.